-"The farm of l'Encero, near Vera Cruz, which I found to be 3043 feet elevated above the level of the ocean, is the superior limit a certain temperature, with the exception that it is allowed, that when the vomito has raged with unusual virulence in the summer heat, it continues even through the following cool months, though with diminished malignity and frequency.
+\ &quot;The farm of L'encero, near Vera Cruz, which I found to be 3043 feet elevated above the level of the ocean, is the superior limit of the vomito.

-A further happiness is, that the natives of the spot seasoned to the local contingencies, whatever those may be, seem proof against infection, and so long as they confine themselves to their native soil are almost perfectly safe; but the well inured of the vomito.
 We have already observed that the Mexican oaks descend no farther than that place, being unable to vegetate in a heat sufficient to develope the germ of the yellow fever.
+Individuals born and brought up at Vera Cruz, are not subject to this disease; and it is the same most in fact to a certain temperature, with the exception that it is allowed, that when the vomito has raged with unusual virulence in the summer heat, it continues even through the following cool months, though with diminished malignity and frequency.

-Individuals born and brought up at Vera Cruz are not subject to this disease ; and it is the same with the inhabitants of the Havannah who do not quit their country; but it happens that merchants, born in the Island of Cuba, and who have inhabited it for a great number of years, are attacked with the vomito prieto, when their affairs oblige them to visit the port of Vera Cruz, during the months of August and September, when the epidemic is at its height.
+A further happiness is, that the natives of the spot seasoned to the local contingencies, whatever those may be, seem proof against infection, and so long as they confine themselves to their native soil, are almost perfectly safe; but the well inured citizen of Vera Cruz who ventures to Havannah, is liable to it as a foreigner; and vice versa, an isle'sman from Cuba who was safe at Havannah, falls unwith the inhabitants of the Havannah who do not quit their country : but it happens that merchants, born in the Island of Cuba, and who have inhabited it for a great number of years, are attacked with the vomito prieto, when their affairs oblige them to visit the port of Vera Cruz, during the months of August and September, when the epidemic is at its height.
 In the same manner Spanish Mexicans, natives of Vera Cruz, have been seen to fall victims to the vomito at Havannah, Jamaica, or the United States.
 These facts are no doubt very remarkable, when we consider them with respect to the modifications which the irritability of the organs exhibits.
 Notwithstanding the great analogy which the climate of Vera Cruz bears to that of the Island of Cuba, the inhabitant of the Mexican coast, insensible to the miasmata of the air of his native country, falls under the exciting and pathogenical causes which act on him at Jamaica and the Havannah.
-It is probable that under the same parallel the gaseous emanations which produce the same diseases are almost the same, but that a slight difference is sufficient to throw disorder into the vital functions, and to determine that particular succession of phenomena by which the yellow fever is characterized."-Humboldt on New Spain, B. v. c.
+It is probable that under the same parallel, the gaseous emanations which produce the same diseases are almost the same, but that a slight difference is sufficient to throw disorder into the vital functions, and to determine that particular succession of phenomena by which the yellow fever is characterized."-Humboldt on New Spain, B. v. c.
 12, p.
 170.

-citizen of Vera Cruz who ventures to Havannah is liable to it as a foreigner, and, vice versâ, an isle'sman from Cuba who was safe at Havannah falls under its influence when he lands at Vera Cruz; so nice and so inscrutable are the distinctions which nature draws in her operations.
+der its influence when he lands at Vera Cruz\: so nice and so inscrutable are the distinctions which nature draws in her operations.

-With these shades of difference, amid which even are mingled some striking points of assimilation, it may be said of the two epidemics, that, in the inexplicable mode of accession, the rapid destruction of vital powers, and the effort of nature to relieve the constitution by the same convulsive process of vomiting and purging, their history proceeds with astonishing uniformity; whilst it may be said equally of both, that as epidemics there are no atmospheric changes or visible causes by which the most experienced observer can venture to account for the non-recurrence of the disease in certain seasons when they do not appear, nor signs by which he can attempt to predict their return after a period of intermission.
+With these shades of difference, amid which even, are mingled some striking points of assimilation, it may be said of the two epidemics, that in the inexplicable mode of accession, the rapid destruction of vital powers, and the effort of nature to relieve the constitution by the same convulsive process of vomiting and purging, their history proceeds with astonishing uniformity; whilst it may be said equally of both, that as epidemics, there are no atmospheric changes or visible causes by which the most experienced observer can venture to account for the non-recurrence of the disease in certain seasons when they do not appear, nor signs by which he can attempt to predict their return after a period of intermission.